-A copy of the Prolog code should be handed in using the aflever command on the Imada system: Move to the directory containing your code and issue the command aflever DM22.
+The Prolog code/report should be handed in using the aflever command on the Imada system: Move to the directory containing your code and issue the command aflever DM509.
 This will copy the contents of the directory to a place accessible by the lecturer.
 Repeated use of the command is possible (later uses overwrites the contents from earlier uses).